stef/libopaque/python/README.md

  - the server should hold onto `ctx` securely until the optional step 4 of the protocol, if needed. otherwise this value should be discarded securely.
+ - `resp` needs to be passed to the user running step3

 ### step3: user recovers its credentials from the servers response